ginatcacenco/Proiect-Practic-TM/README.md

 Bugs have been created based on the failed tests.
 The complete bug reports can be found here:  [Emergency contacts bugs.pdf](https://github.com/ginatcacenco/Proiect-Practic-TM/blob/main/bugs.pdf)

 ## 3.8  Test completion report
+As the Exit criteria were met and satisfied as mentioned in the appropriate section, this feature is suggested to ‘Go Live’ by the Testing team.
+Test execution chart was generated, the final report shows that a number 4 tests have failed of a total of 31.
+A number of 31 test cases were planned for execution and all of them were executed.
+A number of 4 total bugs were found, from which the priority is: 1 is highest, 1 is medium and 2 are low.